flintlib/arb/doc/source/fmpcb_poly.rst

     inputs.
 We require `\mathrm{lenA} \ge \mathrm{lenB} > 0`.
     This function is implemented as a simple wrapper for :func:`_fmpcb_poly_mullow`.

+    If the input pointers are identical (and the lengths are the same), they are assumed to represent the same polynomial, and its square is computed.

 .. function:: void fmpcb_poly_mul(fmpcb_poly_t C, const fmpcb_poly_t A1, const fmpcb_poly_t B2, long prec)

     Sets *C* to the product of *A* and *B*.
+    If the same variable is passed for *A* and *B*, sets *C* to the square of *A*.

 .. function:: void _fmpcb_poly_inv_series(fmpcb_ptr Qinv, fmpcb_srcptr Q, long Qlen, long len, long prec)